There’s no doubt that podcasting is quickly becoming one of the most popular forms of entertainment.

 One way to keep your podcast format relevant and interesting is to do an occasional live show.
 But, most recording equipment won’t have the features you need to do this with.
-Again, it’s the Rodecaster Pro to the rescue.
+Again, it’s the

 The first of the live-features it offers is to preview any pre-recorded files you’re planning on playing within your show.
 This allows you to double-check you’re about to use the correct file without interrupting the live broadcast.

 This preview feature is also set to a unity gain level, so, regardless of the position you’ve got the fader in, you’ll get an accurate representation of how loud the clip is before you play it.

 For example, you’ll be able to brief your caller on what you’ll be talking about before they go live.
 You’ll also be able to check their sound levels and make sure you’ve got a strong connection with them ahead of bringing them onto the show.

 Along with the individual microphone controls, these live-features also make the

 Located on the front of the